inspec/train-aws/README.md

-# Example Train Plugin - train-local-rot13
+# Example Train Plugin - train-aws

 This plugin is provided as a teaching example for building a Train plugin.
 Train plugins allow you to connect to remote systems or APIs, so that other tools such as InSpec or Chef Workstation can talk over the connection.

-train-local-rot13's functionality is simple: it acts as a local transport (targeting the local machine), but it applies the [rot13](https://en.wikipedia.org/wiki/ROT13) trivial cypher transformation on the contents of each file it reads, and on the stdout of every command it executes.
+train-aws's functionality is simple: it acts as a local transport (targeting the local machine), but it applies the [rot13](https://en.wikipedia.org/wiki/ROT13) trivial cypher transformation on the contents of each file it reads, and on the stdout of every command it executes.

 Please note that ROT13 is an incredibly weak cypher, and can be broken by most elementary school students.
 Do not use this plugin for security purposes.